Read This First

 Prompt 3: Provide 5 examples of exposing a logical fallacy through the analogy approach of “That is like saying…”.

-The section works by contrast: Examples of Exposing Logical Fallacies with Analogies as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Examples of Exposing Logical Fallacies with Analogies as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are That is like saying…, Examples of Exposing Logical Fallacies with Analogies, and The structure of the argument.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through That is like saying…, Examples of Exposing Logical Fallacies with Analogies, and The structure of the argument.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with That is like saying…, The structure of the argument, and The tempting rhetorical shortcut.
+Treat That is like saying…, The structure of the argument, and The tempting rhetorical shortcut as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Strawman Fallacy Original Argument